sailthru/stolos/README.md

 Additionally, if Stolos is used properly, "Bubble up" will never queue particular jobs that would otherwise be ignored.

+The tradeoff to this approach is that if you request to run a leaf node of a dependency graph that has never run before, due to bubble up, you will eventually queue all tasks in that tree that have never run before, which may result in quite a bit of computation for one simple request.

 Do I need to choose between "Bubble Up" and "Bubble Down" modes?
 --------------

 Stolos performs "Bubble Up" and "Bubble Down" operations simultaneously, and as a user, you do not need to choose whether to set Stolos into "Bubble Up" mode or "Bubble Down" mode, as both work by default.
+Currently, Stolos does not let users disable "Bubble Up."

 The key question you do need to answer is how do you want to start the jobs in your dependency graph.
 You can start by queueing jobs at the very top of a